 Menopause: Any time people experience a change in hormones, they can see a breakout of acne.
 Even at menopause, some women will notice acne developing.
 Acne normally subsides once menopause has run its course.

 Typically, women who suffer with acne may see a worsening of their condition in the first trimester of pregnancy.
 Even women who were previously clear sometimes see acne form during this time, both on the face and sometimes on the body as well.
 This is due to changes in hormone levels.
 Any time hormone fluctuations occur, acne can develop or worsen.
-Typically there is a respite during the second and third trimester, and often acne will subside considerably.
+Typically there is a respite during the second and third trimester, when acne will often subside considerably.
 Then, about three months after delivery, new mothers may see yet another occurrence of acne as their hormones return to pre-pregnant levels.1-2

 Treatment options: First, talk to your doctor.
 The vast majority of acne treatments, both prescription and over-the-counter, have not been studied in pregnant or lactating mothers.
 Your doctor may have options for you that he/she considers safe for use during your pregnancy.